WakeDeaconKirk22/RepositoryAssignment1/feature_analysis/README.md

 ## PART 1  Blob detection

 After visualizing the detected SIFT keypoints, i observed that larger circles were drawn around larger blobs while smaller circle were drawn around smaller features.
 I did find that some keypoints were missing in low contrast region where intensity changes were minimal.
 Also found random or incorrect keypoints.
 This shows SIFT DoG is good for scaled but it could be improved by a threshold .

 Image:
 <img width="315" height="409" alt="Part1" src="https://github.com/user-attachments/assets/f8945e86-c353-4e2c-b7bd-e60ed35233cc" />

 ## PART 2 Tuning

-This i found out what parameters such as contrast threshold,sigma and edge threshold did for blob detection and also the correct ranges for each of these.
+This I found out what parameters such as contrast threshold,sigma and edge threshold did for blob detection and also the correct ranges for each of these.
 Contrast threshold filters out weak features in low contrast regions a lower value (0.1) detects more keypoints while higher value detects fewer. edge threshold filters out edge like feature.
 A higher value allows more edge like features to be detected while a lower value(5) suppresses them.
 Sigma controls the amount of gaussian blur applied to the image at the first octabe.
 This affects the scale at which features are detected.
 Overall the paramets control how the SIFT filters improving from the issues of part 1 such as keypoints missing or errors in keypoints.

 Image:
 <img width="315" height="409" alt="Part2" src="https://github.com/user-attachments/assets/c162c8b1-0527-4f4c-aa00-97796f93416f" />